open-power-host-os/builds/README.rst

 created in the OpenPOWER ecosystem, it's a challenge to get them in the traditional stable GNU/Linux distribution scenario.

-open-power-host-os/builds repository is a open source collaboration effort that aims to help administrators to build and deploy the latest and greatest capabilities in the OpenPOWER world through a build script that provides software well packaged and designed for the `Supported GNU/Linux distributions`_
+open-power-host-os/builds repository is an open source collaboration effort that aims to help administrators to build and deploy the latest and greatest capabilities in the OpenPOWER world through a build script that provides software well packaged and designed for the `Supported GNU/Linux distributions`_